-If you’re interested in trying out video testimonials, try Vocal Video for free for 14 days.
+If you’re interested in trying out video testimonials, create a free Vocal Video account, no credit card required.

 Quote testimonials are the simplest way to display customer testimonials.
 Customers share their experience about using your product or service in a short written quote.
 They can exist with or without images and can be presented in several different ways.
 They are often followed by a call-to-action (CTA) inviting potential customers to give your product or service a try.

 Here are four examples:

 Basecamp, a popular project management software, dedicates a whole page to customer testimonials.
 Testimonials are done simply — they have no photos, just the name, designation, and a review.

 What stands out here is: The testimonials are small, a maximum of five sentences and the benefits that customers have gained by using Basecamp are highlighted in yellow, which makes it easy to scan and read.

 They also use customer testimonials on their landing page with specific features relating to project management like “extremely user friendly” and “perfect solution to remote teams”, along with 5-star ratings, as seen below.

 Even Canva doesn’t use photos of their users, but they make testimonials look more credible by adding a 5-star rating.
 Notice that most testimonials are just 1-2 sentences.